borisdj/FixedWidthParserWriter/README.md

 Next example shows 2 structures, second has one less Property and different PadNumeric: '0' instead of ' '(space).
 To change `DefaultConfig` per StructureType, model should implement `IFixedWidth` interface with `SetDefaultConfig()` func.

-For single line call an extension method can be made to pack string into list and forward the call.
 ```C#
 public enum ConfigType { Alpha, Beta }